 Students entering the M.Div. or M.A.R. degree program are strongly advised to begin their Greek or Hebrew language studies in the summer term prior to their initial Fall semester unless they previously have completed the equivalent of the work in one of these languages.
-Students who have placed out of one of these languages should begin in the Fall semester in order to finish their program in the designated time.
-See section 6.1 (Placement/Competency Exams: Greek and Hebrew).
-Students will be permitted to begin their program in the Winter term or in the Spring semester; however, by starting mid-year, students will usually need to extend the length of time for completion of the degree requirements.
+For guidance regarding language Hebrew sequences and Greek tracks see section 6.1.

 6.3.b Program Requirements

 The following academic requirements apply to the M.Div., M.A.R., M.A.C., and M.A.U.M. programs:

 - Twelve credit hours during a semester, or three credit hours during the winter term, is the minimum program for a full-time student.
 See section 6.2 (Masters Degree Program Length).
 No student may take more than 20 credit hours during a semester without the permission of the faculty.
 Not more than five credit hours may be taken during the winter term.